 An agent has access to multiple information sources, each of which provides information about a different attribute of an unknown state.
-Information is acquired continuously-where the agent chooses both which sources to sample from, and also how to allocate resources across them-until an endogenously chosen time, at which point a decision is taken.
-We show that the optimal information acquisition strategy proceeds in stages, where resource allocation is constant over a fixed set of providers during each stage, and at each stage a new provider is added to the set.
-We additionally apply this characterization to derive results regarding: (1) endogenous information acquisition in a binary choice problem, and (2) equilibrium information provision by competing news sources.
+Information is acquired continuously-where the agent chooses both which sources to sample from, and also how to allocate attention across them-until an endogenously chosen time, at which point a decision is taken.
+We provide an exact characterization of the optimal information acquisition strategy for settings where the attributes are not too strongly correlated.
+We then apply this characterization to derive new results regarding: (1) endogenous information acquisition for binary choice, and (2) strategic information provision by competing news sources.

-^{}We are grateful to Yash Deshpande, Mira Frick, Drew Fudenberg, Boyan Jovanovic, George Mailath, Konrad Mierendorff, Lan Min, Peter Norman Sørensen, Jakub Steiner, and Philipp Strack for helpful comments and suggestions.
-Xiaosheng Mu acknowledges the hospitality of the Cowles Foundation at Yale University, which hosted him during parts of this research.
+^{}We are grateful to Yash Deshpande, Mira Frick, Drew Fudenberg, Boyan Jovanovic, Erik Madsen, George Mailath, Konrad Mierendorff, Lan Min, Peter Norman Sørensen, Jakub Steiner, Philipp Strack and Can Urgun for helpful comments and suggestions.
+Xiaosheng Mu acknowledges the hospitality of Columbia University and the Cowles Foundation at Yale University, which hosted him during parts of this research.